Serpentiel/arikawa-boilerplate/SECURITY.md

    straightforward mitigation, we expect report date to public disclosure date to be on the order of 14 business days.
    Our team holds the final say when setting a public disclosure date
 8. Once the fix is confirmed, our team will patch the vulnerability in the next patch or minor release, and backport a patch release into all earlier supported releases.
-Upon release of the patched version of go-cli, we will follow the [Public Disclosure Process](#public-disclosure-process)
+Upon release of the patched version of arikawa-boilerplate, we will follow the [Public Disclosure Process](#public-disclosure-process)

 ### Public Disclosure Process

-Our team publishes a public [advisory](https://github.com/Serpentiel/go-cli/security/advisories) to the go-cli community via GitHub.
-In most cases, additional communication via Slack, Twitter, blog and other channels will assist in educating go-cli users and rolling out the patched release to affected users.
+Our team publishes a public [advisory](https://github.com/Serpentiel/arikawa-boilerplate/security/advisories) to the arikawa-boilerplate community via GitHub.
+In most cases, additional communication via Slack, Twitter, blog and other channels will assist in educating arikawa-boilerplate users and rolling out the patched release to affected users.

-Our team will also publish any mitigating steps users can take until the fix can be applied to their go-cli setup.
+Our team will also publish any mitigating steps users can take until the fix can be applied to their arikawa-boilerplate setup.

 <!-- markdownlint-disable -->